minprog/webapps/install/macos/content.md

 To develop web apps you need some tools on you laptop.
 This guide helps you with installing al these tools.

+We assume you're running the latest Mac OS, Catalina.
+Please ask if you're running an older version and can't upgrade.

 ## Step 1: Command Line Tools